 This fuel source should come from starchy carbohydrates, which help to keep blood sugar levels steady.
 Eating small amounts throughout the day keeps you fresh and alert.

 Did you know your brain is made up of almost 50% fat?
 This is why fats play such a crucial role in cognitive brain health and function.
 An adequate and regular supply of good fats is essential.
-Keeping a healthy balance of your fats make sure your brain is well nourished.
+Keeping a healthy balance of your fats makes sure your brain is well nourished.

 When cooking, utilize oils such as olive oil, grape seed oil, sesame oil, and rapeseed oil.
 Take full advantage of nuts and seeds which contain high levels of unsaturated fats and make great additions to any salad or simply eaten as a small snack.